Alexoner/vimde/README.markdown

 YouCompleteMe is another amazing completion engine.
 It is slightly more involved to set up as it contains a binary component that the user needs to compile before it will work.
 As a result of this however it is very fast.

-To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:spf13_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
+To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:vimde_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
 Remember to choose the other groups you want here.

 Once you have done this you will need to get Vundle to grab the latest code from git.
-You can do this by calling `:BundleInstall!`.
+You can do this by calling `:PlugInstall!`.
 You should see YouCompleteMe in the list.

 You will now have the code in your bundles directory and can proceed to compile the core.
 Change to the directory it has been downloaded to.
-If you have a vanilla install then `cd ~/.spf13-vim-3/.vim/bundle/YouCompleteMe/` should do the trick.
+If you have a vanilla install then `cd ~/.vimde-3/.vim/bundle/YouCompleteMe/` should do the trick.
 You should see a file in this directory called install.sh.
 There are a few options to consider before running the installer:

   * Do you want clang support (if you don't know what this is then you likely don't need it)?
     * Do you want to link against a local libclang or have the installer download the latest for you?